top of page

 RIP CURRENTS

-Rip Current - Water funnelling back to sea through narrow opening in a reef or sand bar
+Rip Current - Water funnelling back to sea through a narrow opening in a reef or sand bar.

-If caught in a rip current establish positive buoyancy and swim parallel to shore
+If caught in a rip current, establish positive buoyancy and swim parallel to the shore.

 LONGSHORE CURRENTS